VHS Revival stands tall with a ragtag crew of 20th century redemption.

-Walter Hill’s roguish ballet is as detached from reality as it is packed with legitimacy—quite the achievement for a screenplay of such stark simplicity.
+Walter Hill’s roguish ballet is as detached from reality as it is packed with legitimacy — quite the achievement for a screenplay of such bare bones simplicity.
 Unlike most other gang-orientated pictures, it doesn’t condemn or even sympathise.
 Its cast of thugs are not the subject of morality plays.
-They are not analysed or judged for their actions, and there is no Bronson-esque retribution or attempt to provide solutions for its overblown representation of violent youth.
-Instead, they are accepted as part of a corrupt society that inspires rebellion, and are neither heroes nor villains in the traditional sense.
+They are not analysed or judged for their actions and there is no Bronson-esque retribution or attempt to provide solutions for its overblown representation of violent youth.
+Instead they are accepted as part of a corrupt society that inspires rebellion.
+They are neither heroes nor villains in the traditional sense.

 In a discussion edited by Fader‘s Eric Ducker, Hill would state, “I don’t think you can understand the movie without understanding my infatuation with the American comic book.
 It was the height of my creative interest in that art form.
 I wanted to divide the movie into chapters and then have each chapter come to life starting with a splash panel.”

 Cowboy: [winded, running from the Baseball Furies] I can’t make it.

 Ajax: Well, good!
 I’m sick of runnin’ from these wimps!

 The version known as the Ultimate Director’s Cut does come to life in this way, beginning with an old scroll and comic panel depicting the Battle of Cunaxa, and panning to an illustrated introduction to its 20th century counterpart.
 The same technique is used throughout the movie to delineate scenes in the same comic book fashion, and it works wonderfully, fusing with the film’s cartoon appeal without detracting from its rough-and-tumble thuggery.